krasmussen37/proto_loc/00_clinerules/01_project_overview_DRAFT.md

 - **Data Refresh Flexibility:** Enable periodic manual refresh of source data during prototyping.
 (Full automation of data pipelines will be handled later in a production cloud environment.)

-- **Showcase & Community Value:** Provide a fork able platform as a live example of our analytics-to-AI capabilities, useful for community demonstrations and marketing.
+- **Showcase & Community Value:** Provide a fork-able platform as a live example of our analytics-to-AI capabilities, useful for community demonstrations and marketing.

 - **Training & Skill Development:** Use this integrated stack as a training ground for team onboarding, continuous learning, and skill validation (even as part of talent evaluation), covering all key aspects of data analytics projects.